AnkitMitraOfficial/StackOverflowClone/README.md

 1> Not offering any kind of jobs or postings

-2> Not a advanced UI/UX but satisfactory
+2> Do not have a advanced UI/UX but satisfactory

 Note -